On this page

 Flow switches: Ensure proper air circulation within ducts.

+Vibration sensors: Monitor mechanical components in cooling systems.
 CO2 sensors measure carbon dioxide concentration using various technologies.
-The most commonly employed types include:1.
-Non-Dispersive Infrared (NDIR) Sensors:
+The most commonly employed types include: Principle: CO2 molecules absorb specific frequencies of infrared light.

 Advantages: High accuracy, reliability, and durability make them the standard for HVAC applications.